gsarjeant/tkr/README.md

 1. Copy the `tkr` directory to the location you want to serve it from
     * on debian-based systems, `/var/www/tkr` is recommended
 1. Make the `storage` directory writable by the web server account.
-    * For example, on nginx on debian-based distributions:
     ```sh
     chown www-data:www-data /path/to/tkr/storage
+    chmod 0770 /path/to/tkr/storage
     ```
-1. Add the necessary web server configuration
+1. Add the necessary web server configuration.
-    * Examples for common deployment scenarios, including documentation, are in the examples directory.
+    * Examples for common scenarios can be found in the [examples](./examples) directory.
+        * Apache VPS, subdomain (e.g. `https://tkr.your-domain.com`): [examples/apache/vps/root](./examples/apache/vps/root)
+        * Apache VPS, subfolder (e.g. `https://your-domain.com/tkr`): [examples/apache/vps/subfolder](./examples/apache/vps/subfolder)
+        * Nginx VPS, subdomain (e.g. `https://tkr.your-domain.com`): [examples/nginx/root](./examples/nginx/root)
+        * Nginx VPS, subfolder (e.g. `https://your-domain.com/tkr`): [examples/nginx/subfolder](./examples/nginx/subfolder)
+    * Any values that need to be configured for your environment are labeled with `CONFIG`.
+    * The SSL configurations are basic, but should work.
+For more robust SSL configurations, see https://ssl-config.mozilla.org

-## From git
+### From git

 If you'd prefer to install from git:

-1. Clone this directoryand copy the `/tkr` directory to your web server.
+1. Clone this directory and copy the `/tkr` directory to your web server.
     * Required subdirectories are:
         1. `config`
         1. `public`